top of page

 Radon and cancer

-As radon forms naturally by radioactive decay inside minerals, part of it escapes into the atmosphere and indoor air, where it becomes a potential hazard to the occupants, exposed mainly through inhalation (Joint Research Centre, 2019).
+As radon forms naturally by radioactive decay inside minerals, part of it escapes into the atmosphere and indoor air.
+The main health hazard from radon is when it accumulates in enclosed spaces, such as basements and poorly ventilated buildings, where it can reach high concentrations because it is constantly being produced from the decay of uranium in the soil and rocks.
+In these enclosed spaces.
+This is when it becomes a potential hazard to the occupants, exposed mainly through inhalation (Joint Research Centre, 2019).
 Radon and its decay products are known carcinogens, causing, or contributing to, lung cancer, a risk enhanced by exposure to air pollution and smoking.
 Although cancer risks from radon are limited to exposure to relatively high and sustained indoor concentrations, radon is one of the leading causes of lung cancer (Ruano-Ravina et al., 2017).
-1.2-1.9% of all cancer cases, and 1 in 10 lung cancer cases in Europe may be due to indoor radon exposure (Darby et al., 2005; Brown et al., 2018; IARC, 2018; Couespel and Price, 2020).
+1.2-1.9% of all cancer cases, and 1 in 10 lung cancer cases in Europe may be due to indoor radon exposure (Darby et al., 2005; Brown et al., 2018; IARC, 2018; Couple and Price, 2020).
 According to Global Burden of Disease study data, around 19,000 lung cancer deaths in Europe in 2019 may have been due to naturally occurring indoor residential radon (Murray et al., 2020).
 The risk of lung cancer increases in non-smokers by about 11-16% for exposure to every additional 100Bq/m3 (a measure of exposure to radiation) increase in long-term average indoor radon concentration (Ruano-Ravina et al., 2017; WHO, 2021b).
 While the association of radon with other types of cancer has been studied, the evidence is still inconclusive.

 Possible symptoms include shortness of breath (difficulty breathing), a new or worsening cough, pain or tightness in the chest, hoarseness, or trouble swallowing.